12 Tips for Inexpensive Family Entertainment

 - Summer Scrapbook.
 Keep the kids busy taking pictures and collecting mementos from their summer activities.
 With an inexpensive camera, they can take pictures of their siblings and friends as they play in the pool or take part in local activities.
 And don't forget the family vacation.
 Buy a large spiral-bound notebook or inexpensive scrapbook and let them paste their pictures inside, labeling each picture with dates and names.
 At the end of the summer, they'll have lots of scrapbook memories.

 - Concerts in the Park.
 Check with your local Parks and Recreation department about concerts in the park.
 Some cities offer free events during the summer months.
-Take snacks and drinks along so won't need to purchase from expensive vendors.
+Take snacks and drinks along so you won't need to purchase from expensive vendors.
 Don't forget the binoculars for a close-up look at the performers.

 - Library Lounge Lizard.
 Most local libraries provide magazines for all ages in addition to the books.
 Even if the teen in your family isn't an avid reader, he or she probably enjoys the latest magazines.
 Some libraries host story hours, author visits, and book fairs, free to the public.